ruimgoncalves/cpaneletscript/README.md

-# Automated LetsEncrypt SSL certificates for CPanel
+# Automated LetsEncrypt SSL certificates for CPanel users

 This script automates the process of installing and renewing Let's Encrypt certificates on a CPanel shared host.